marriagav/starup/README.md

 | :---         |     :---:      |          :--- |
 | Read   | GET     | get the starup information    |
 | Update   | PUT     | make an investment    |

-- [Create basic snippets for each Parse network request] - pending
-- [OPTIONAL: List endpoints if using existing API such as Yelp] - pending with linkedin api